Hand-carry Baggage Number and Regulations

-- At some airports, carry-on baggage may be more restricted.
-Additional limits may be placed on carry-on bags because of aircraft stowage capacity.
-Even if your carry-on baggage is within the above dimensions, baggage that cannot be securely stowed in the cabin will not be accepted at the boarding gate or on board, resulting in them being stored as checked baggage and placed in the cargo compartment.
-We would appreciate your understanding on this point.
+- At some airports, carry-on baggage rule may be more restricted due to aircraft’s stowage capacity.
+Even though your carry-on baggage is within the limited size according to picture above, if the baggage that cannot be securely stowed in the cabin then it will not be accepted at the boarding gate or on board.
+The baggage will be stored as checked baggage and placed in the cargo compartment.
+We would appreciate your understanding and cooperation.

 In addition to the hand-carry baggage, every passenger may carry, without additional charge (subject to local country specific restrictions, if any), the following free carry-on items(of reasonable size) or an item of similar size:

 - a small backpack or